 Pill imprint Logo 832 has been identified as Metoprolol succinate extended-release 100 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; heart failure; angina; heart attack (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; left ventricular dysfunction; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol Succinate ER 100 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for Logo 832 (Metoprolol succinate extended-release 100 mg)

 - Generic Name:

 - 100 mg

 - Prescription only

 - C - Risk cannot be ruled out

 - CSA Schedule: